-Last weekend we had our Saturday free (amazingly) so I reached out the Georgia Aquarium PR department and they agreed to provide media admission to my husband and I in exchange for sharing our trip with you, my dear readers.
+Last weekend we had our Saturday free (amazingly) so I reached out the Georgia Aquarium PR department and they agreed to provide media admission to my husband and I in exchange for sharing our trip with you.
 If you follow me on Instagram, Twitter, or Facebook you’ve likely already seen some of the photos and videos (we took a lot of them) but let me recap the whole adventure.

 We actually decided to take MARTA to the aquarium rather than drive and try to fight traffic downtown.
 We live just north of the city but a MARTA ride was only about 20 minutes whereas driving would have easily taken us an hour or longer.
 From the Peachtree Center MARTA station getting to the Georgia Aquarium is as simple as turning right on Peachtree St. then turning left on Baker St. It’s a straight shot to their entrance and it’s less than a 10-minute walk.
 We grabbed a coffee from the Peachtree St. Starbucks to warm up (since it was about 38 degrees outside).
 My husband Periscoped the walk and gave the viewers a glimpse of downtown Atlanta.
 That was kind of fun (and my first scope!) and my husband was photobombed by a super nice random guy as he set up his Periscope of downtown Atlanta, haha.

 Entering the Georgia Aquarium